oar-team/oar/Docs/documentation/doc_security.rst

 =======================

 In OAR2, security and user switching is managed by the "oardodo" script.
-It is a suid script and is used to launch a command, a terminal or a script with the privileges of a particular user.
+It is a suid script executable only by root and the oar group members that is used to launch a command, a terminal or a script with the privileges of a particular user.
 When "oardodo" is called, it checks the value of an environment variable:
 OARDO_BECOME_USER.